 State Previews

-Hover, focus, disabled, and custom states are rendered as a matrix alongside the default.
+Hover, focus, disabled, and custom states are rendered as a matrix alongside the default — pinned to your bare-primitive Default story.

 How it works